Breakfast, lunch, and dinner are important – but do your flocks need a daily snack, too?

 Free-ranging birds will naturally find their favorite things to snack on.

-If you don’t want them damaging your plants, you might want to consider raising your birds in portable chicken tractors or installing a fence in the yard to keep them out of your garden.
+If you don’t want them damaging your plants, you might consider raising your birds in portable chicken tractors or installing a fence in the yard to keep them out of your garden.

 Here are some good chicken treats you can give to your chickens.